rulatir/probiotic/README.md

 `Biomakefile`s are regenerated upon every invocation of `probiotic`.
 Don't commit them to version control.

+### Multiple files

+Each `include` statement in `Makefile.pb` that resolves to an existing file relatively to the directory of the current file results in also preprocessing the `included` file recursively; the resulting `Biomakefile` is written beside the `include`d file, and the `include` statement itself is altered accordingly in preprocessed output.

 ### `§`-variables

 `probiotic` has a rudimentary templating capability: it lets you define special variables that are expanded